Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Although they are labeled as ice packs, they double as heat pads, too.
 Just heat them in ten-second intervals.

 The cloth backing makes them instantly skin-friendly.
-In addition, they are latex-free, non-toxic, and reusable.
+Also, they are latex-free, non-toxic, and reusable.

 Each one is four-inches in size and made of medical-grade plastic for durability.